moneyadviceservice/sfs-developer-toolkit/README.md

 The aim of the DDS is to make the SFS a portable and system agnostic standard.
 By clearly defining the structure of SFS data, including specific criteria to determine compliance, it will be possible to

 - Engender confidence in the SFS through consistency and transparency
-- Eliminates redundancy (since all products reference the same specification)
+- Eliminate redundancy (since all products reference the same specification)
-- Provides standardization, making it easier and more efficient to create, modify, verify, analyze and share SFS data between products.
+- Provide standardization, making it easier and more efficient to create, modify, verify, analyze and share SFS data between products.

 Schemas are available in XSD and JSON format and include: